W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//walkman.png)

-this tool uses the least significant bit to hide data (which wavsteg also do so i'm not sure why this worked), it is quite common to hide data in the LSB of the file so this type of this are really handy.
+this tool uses the least significant bit to hide data and extract hidden data (which wavsteg also do so i'm not sure why it didn't work with it), it's quite common to hide data in the LSB of the file so this type of tools are really handy.

 **Resources:**
 * wav-steg-py: https://github.com/pavanchhatpar/wav-steg-py